Mathanagopal97/React-JS-Tutorial/Proper React Apps/lights-out-game/README.md

 ## Code
-This game will be built from three components:
+This game will be built from three components

 ### Component Design: